simonwacker/yoga-insights/README.md

 [React Query](https://react-query.tanstack.com/overview)
 may be a good idea.

+To update packages first run `make expo`, secondly copy the list of packages whose versions are not fixed by expo, remove the commata, set `PACKAGE_LIST` to the list and run `yarn upgrade --latest --caret ${PACKAGE_LIST}`.

-To update packages within the range specified in `package.json`, first run `make upgrade` and, if after doing so Expo complains about some package version, run `make expo` to have Expo choose a compatible version and tell which packages it does not manage.
+To update packages *within the range specified in `package.json`*, first run `make upgrade` and, if after doing so Expo complains about some package version, run `make expo` to have Expo choose a compatible version and tell which packages it does not manage.
 For the latter packages you may update the version in `package.json`, for example to the latest version reported by `make outdated`, and repeat this process.
-You can also copy the list of packages whose versions are not fixed by expo, remove the commata, and run `yarn upgrade --latest --caret ${PACKAGE_LIST}`

 # Projektbeschreibung